 The Company is required under GAAP to accrue a hypothetical capital gains Incentive Fee based upon net realized capital gains and unrealized capital appreciation and depreciation on investments held at the end of each period.
-The accrual of this hypothetical capital gains incentive fee assumes all unrealized capital appreciation and depreciation is realized in order to reflect a hypothetical capital gains incentive fee that would be payable at each measurement date.
-If such amount is positive at the end of the period, then record a capital gains incentive fee equal to 20% of such amount, less the amount of capital gains related incentive fees already accrued in prior periods.
-If the resulting amount is negative, the accrual for GAAP in a given period may result in an additional expense.
+The accrual of this hypothetical capital gains incentive fee assumes all unrealized capital appreciation and depreciation is realized in order to reflect a hypothetical capital gains Incentive Fee that would be payable at each measurement date.
+If such amount is positive at the end of the period, then we record a capital gains incentive fee equal to 20% of such amount, less the amount of capital gains related Incentive Fees already accrued in prior periods.
+If the resulting amount is negative, the accrual for GAAP in a given period may result in the reduction of an expense.
 There can be no assurance that such unrealized capital appreciation will be realized in the future.
 However, it should be noted that a fee so calculated and accrued would not be payable under the Advisers Act or the investment management agreement.
 Amounts actually paid will be consistent with the Advisers Act which specifically excludes consideration of unrealized capital appreciation.

-The capital gains fees due to the Advisor as calculated under the investment management agreement as described above, for the three months ended March 31, 2015 and 2014 were zero.
-In accordance with GAAP, the hypothetical liquidation for the three months ended March 31, 2015 and 2014, resulted in a capital gains incentive fee accrual of \$1,366,846 and \$3,459,865, respectively.
-The cumulative balances at March 31, 2015 and 2014 was \$28,901,616 and \$29,213,949, respectively.
+The capital gains Incentive Fee due to the Advisor as calculated under the investment management agreement as described above, at March 31, 2016 and 2015 was zero.
+In accordance with GAAP, the hypothetical liquidation for the three months ended March 31, 2016 and 2015, resulted in a capital gains incentive fee accrual/(reversal) of zero and \$1,366,846, respectively.
+The total cumulative accrued balance at March 31, 2016 and 2015 was zero and \$28,901,616, respectively.

-Incentive Management Fee After March 6, 2017.
-After March 6, 2017, the investment management agreement provides that the Advisor or its affiliates may be entitled to an incentive management fee (the "Incentive Fee") under certain circumstances.
+Quarterly Incentive Fee Based on Income After March 6, 2017

+After March 6, 2017, the investment management agreement provides that the Advisor or its affiliates may be entitled to an incentive management fee under certain circumstances.
 The Incentive Fee has two parts.
-The first portion of the Incentive Fee is based on income other than capital gains and is calculated separately for each calendar quarter and will be paid on a quarterly basis.
+The first portion is based on income other than capital gains and is calculated separately for each calendar quarter and will be paid on a quarterly basis.
 The Company will pay the Advisor the portion of the Incentive Fee based on income for each period as follows: